dupdob/AocAutomaton/FAQ.md

 you must run them explicitly._

 ### 5 How do I test my solver against samples provided by AoC?
+That is a great question, and that is one of the main features of Aoc Automation.
 You must use the 'Example' attribute to specify the sample data for your solver.
 This attribute should be applied to the GetAnswer1 or GetAnswer2 methods, depending on which part of the puzzle you want to test.

-#### 5.1 Simple case
+#### 5.1 Simplest case
 The basic usage is `[Example("sample data", result)]` where "sample data" is the input you want to test against and result is the expected output.

-#### 5.2 Reuse
+#### 5.2 Reusing sample data for part 2
-Recent AoC puzzles reuse the same sample data for both parts of the puzzle.
-If you do not want to repeat the same sample data for both parts, you can use the `ReuseExample` attribute.
+Recent AoC puzzles usually reuse the same sample data for both parts of the puzzle.
+If you do not wish to repeat the same  data for both parts, you can use the `ReuseExample` attribute.
 First, you must provide an 'id' to the `Example` attribute, like this `[Example(1, "sample data", resultForPart1)]` on GetAnswer1 method.
 Then, you can use the `[ReuseExample(id, resultForPart2)]` attribute on GetAnswer2 method